 We must own, operate, manage, acquire and develop our properties in compliance with the laws and regulations of the United States, as well as state and local laws and regulations in the markets where our properties are located, which may differ among jurisdictions.
-In response to the COVID-19 pandemic, federal governmental authorities, as well as state and local governmental authorities in jurisdictions where our properties are located, may implement laws and regulations which impact our ability to operate our business in the ordinary course.
-Such regulations, along with the COVID-19 pandemic in general, may materially affect our results of operations for the year ending December 31, 2022.
-Otherwise, we do not expect that compliance with the various laws and regulations we are subject to will have a material effect on our capital expenditures, results of operations and competitive position for the year ending December 31,2022, as compared to prior periods.
+In response to public health emergencies such as the recent COVID-19 pandemic, federal governmental authorities, as well as state and local governmental authorities in jurisdictions where our properties are located, have in recent years implemented laws and regulations which impacted our ability to operate our business in the ordinary course.
+These governmental authorities may take similar actions in the future in the event of new public health emergencies, or if a new strain of COVID-19 emerges.
+Such regulations may materially affect our results of operations for the year ending December 31, 2023.
+Otherwise, we do not expect that compliance with the various laws and regulations we are subject to will have a material effect on our capital expenditures, results of operations and competitive position for the year ending December 31,2023, as compared to prior periods.

-For additional information, see "Risk Factors - We could incur significant costs related to government regulation and private litigation over environmental matters", "Risk Factors - Compliance or failure to comply with laws requiring access to our properties by disabled persons could result in substantial cost" and "Risk Factors - Disruptions in the financial markets and uncertain economic conditions resulting from the ongoing outbreak of COVID-19 and potential emergence of vaccine resistant strains could adversely affect market rental rates, commercial real estate values and our ability to secure debt financing, service future debt obligations, or pay distributions to stockholders."
+For additional information, see "Risk Factors - We could incur significant costs related to government regulation and private litigation over environmental matters.", "Risk Factors - Compliance or failure to comply with laws requiring access to our properties by disabled persons could result in substantial cost.", and "Risk Factors - We could be exposed to liability and remedial costs related to environmental matters."